amakarudze/sherpany-task/README.md

 # maps-addresses
-This is an app that enables you to get addresses of clicked places and saves them to an Sqlite database and Google Fusion Table.
+This is an app that enables you to get addresses of clicked places and saves them to an sqlite database and Google Fusion Table.

 ## Tutorial
 This section of the documentation is aimed at a newcomer to [maps-addresses](https://github.com/amakarudze/sherpany-task).